 The New Pawnee Nation Elder Center is located west of the Pawnee Nation Round House.

 The Title VI Part-A Senior Nutritional Meals/Supportive Services and Title VI Part-C Caregiver Outreach Program promotes the delivery of supportive and nutritional services for Native American Elders that are comparable to services provided under the Title III of the Older Americans Act.
-The Title VI Program serves those with the greatest economic and social needs that include low income, frail and impaired elderly that meet the age requirements of 55 years of age or older.

 Title VI Elderly Meals Coordinator

 P.O.
 Box 470

 Pawnee, OK 74058